Minecraft with RTX launches April 16, and it is breathtaking

 You will need an Nvidia RTX card to get anything close to a playable framerate from Minecraft with RTX.
 So take a look at the GPU in your computer.
 If it says RTX, you should give this a try.

 One of the best things about ray tracing is that it’s not dependent on display technology.
-Unlike 4K and HDR, you don’t need to out and buy a new monitor.
+Unlike 4K and HDR, you don’t need to go out and buy a new monitor.
 Ray tracing is also noticeable in screenshots and videos, like this:

 You could run Minecraft with RTX on a CRT, and you would see the improvements of the ray tracing effects.
 Honestly, it would probably look even better on a CRT.

 The big thing to keep in mind here is that you’re going to lose some frames.
 We are still on the cutting edge of real-time ray tracing.
-And it’s still astounding that Nvidia and Microsoft built a version of Minecraft that is calculating the reflections of countless individual rays of light more than 30 times ever second.
+And it’s still astounding that Nvidia and Microsoft built a version of Minecraft that is calculating the reflections of countless individual rays of light more than 30 times every second.

 The good news is that you can switch out of RTX mode at any time by hitting the “;” key.
 But you may never want to.